Pazabal/fleetman/README.md

 2. Click 'Stop' on your AWS instance

-When you come back, just restart your instance and recreate your cluster
+When you come back, restart your instance and recreate your cluster

 Run this command to search for env. variables: